 - 3.1 It is recommended that Executive: - a.
 Note the draft capital outturn position for the General Fund (GF) Capital Programme and Housing Revenue Account (HRA) Capital Programme for 2022/23. - b.
-Note the new schemes that have been approved since 1st April 2022. - 3.2 Reasons for Recommendations: - This is in line with the Council's constitution and financial regulations in relation to governance. - 3.3 Alternative Options Considered: - By not approving these recommendations there would be an adverse impact on service provision in North Northamptonshire.
+Note the new schemes that have been approved since 1st April 2022. - 3.2 Reasons for Recommendations: - This is in line with the Council's constitution and financial regulations in relation to governance. - 3.3 Alternative Options Considered: - This report is for noting and alternative options are not proposed.